 Sheridan/Delenn (Human/Minbari-Human Hybrid).
 Also subverted with Valen, and his wife, since even though Valen was actually Commander Sinclair turned to a Human-Minbari Hybrid, according to Word of God his wife was Catherine Sakai, who presumably went through the same process.

-G'Kar is demonstrably fond of women of other species.
+G'Kar is demonstrably fond of women of other species, particularly Humans and Centauri.
 At the end of the series it seems likely that Lyta Alexander is aiming to hook up with him long-term.

 John Crichton's brief pairing with Zhaan, and his encounter with Chiana in the past.
 His relationships with Aeryn Sun and Gilina Renaez too, considering the Bizarre Alien Biology of Sebaceans.

 Scorpius (Sebacean/Scarran hybrd) had relationships with Natira, an alien of unknown origin, seemed to flirt with random aliens of the week (M'Lee, Ro'Na), had a relationship with Sikozu, a Kalish and a bioloid, and all that Ho Yay with Crichton and Braca...

 Moya's offspring (Living Ship/regular spaceship), though that was less "romance" and more "mad science experiment".

 Early on in The Good Place, Jason asks Eleanor if Janet is single, to which Eleanor snaps that he can't date Janet because she's not human.
 This doesn't stop him from confessing his love to Janet a few episodes later and the two getting married.